flybywiresim/aircraft/fbw-a32nx/src/systems/instruments/README.md

 You can append source maps to the end of instrument bundles using the `-u / --output-sourcemaps` flag.

+**Note:** Source maps currently do not work with React based instruments.
+This will be fixed in the future.

 ### Adding a new instrument

 To add a new instrument, simply edit the `mach.config.js` file of your desired project folder.